Connecticut

 D. Collateral Consequences Council

-In 2019, pursuant to HB6921, the legislature established the Council on the Collateral Consequences of a Criminal Record, as part of the Legislative Department, “to study discrimination faced by people in Connecticut living with a criminal record and develop recommendations for legislation to reduce or eliminate discrimination based on a person’s criminal history.”
+In 2019, pursuant to HB6921, Public Act No. 19-142, the legislature established the Council on the Collateral Consequences of a Criminal Record, as part of the Legislative Department, “to study discrimination faced by people in Connecticut living with a criminal record and develop recommendations for legislation to reduce or eliminate discrimination based on a person’s criminal history.”
 The Council is composed of high-ranking members of the legislature and the executive branch, of representatives of advocacy groups and unions, and is chaired by the “chairpersons of the joint standing committee of the General Assembly having cognizance of matters relating to labor and public employees.”
-It is charged with reporting with legislative recommendations no later than February 1, 2020.
+It was charged with reporting with legislative recommendations no later than February 1, 2020.
+The reports of its various subcommittees is posted here

 II.
 Pardon policy & practice